 What is the Snake keylogger?

-Snake is the name of a malicious program, which is classified as a keylogger.
-As the classification implies, the primary functionality of this malware is keylogging.
-Hence, Snake infections pose a threat to the privacy/safety of all and any typed information.
+Snake is a malicious program classified as a keylogger.
+As the classification implies, the primary function of this malware is keylogging.
+Therefore, Snake infections pose a threat to the privacy/safety of all typed information.

-Snake malware's main feature is keylogging.
-In other words, it records key strokes.
-However, this program has other functionalities as well.
+Snake malware's main feature is keylogging (records key strokes), however, this program has other functionality as well.
 It can take screenshots and extract data stored in the clipboard (i.e. copy/paste buffer).

-To summarize, Snake infections can lead to severe privacy issues, financial losses and identity theft.
-If it is known or suspected that the Snake keylogger (or other malware) has already infected the system - an anti-virus must be used to remove it without delay.
+To summarize, Snake infections can lead to serious privacy issues, financial loss and identity theft.
+If it is known or suspected that the Snake keylogger (or other malware) has already infected the system, use anti-virus software to remove it without delay.